 Keep in mind, the aperture you use is going to be closely tied to the shutter speed you use when you take your photograph.
 I explain what the shutter speed is and how it effects the pictures you take in the next section, as well as how the shutter speed and aperture are related.

 Adjust the Shutter Speed

-One of the most effective ways to enhance your photography in low light is to adjust the shutter speed of your camera.
+One of the most effective ways to adjust for taking pictures in low light is to adjust the shutter speed of your camera.
 Compared to aperture, the concept of shutter speed is much easier to understand.
 Put simply, while aperture is how far the shutter opens, the shutter speed is how long the shutter of the camera takes to open to expose light to the camera sensor, and close.

 The longer the shutter stays open, the more light gets exposed to the camera’s sensor, and the lighter the photo will be.
 As you can see in the images below, if you pick too fast of a shutter speed, then the result will be an image that is too dark.
 On the flip side, choosing a shutter speed that is too slow will result in an image that is too light and blown out.
 Choosing the correct shutter speed results in a properly exposed image.

-If you want to adjust for lower light conditions, lengthening the shutter speed is one way you can make sure your photographs are properly exposed.
+If you are taking pictures in low light, lengthening the shutter speed is one way you can make sure your photographs are properly exposed.
 A longer shutter speed will prevent your images from being ruined because they are too dark.

 You need to be careful though, because a longer shutter speed can also result in motion blur.
 You will probably recognize motion blur as a blurry object in your image that was in motion when you took your shot.
 Motion blur is the result of shooting moving objects with a shutter speed that is too slow.
 While a fast shutter speed will freeze motion in your images, a slow shutter speed will result in these blurry images if the lighting is poor.